dowhiledev/uai/.plan/phase0.md

 - Use PEP 621-compliant `pyproject.toml` for build system and metadata
 - Specify dependencies (e.g., CrewAI, LangChain, FastAPI, etc.) as extras or optional
 - Set up project name, description, authors, license, and versioning
-- Configure entry points for plugin registry (`uai.adapters`)
+- Configure entry points for plugin registry (update to match package name)
-- Add build-backend (e.g., setuptools, hatchling, poetry)
+- Use `hatchling` as build-backend (see pyproject.toml)
+- Use `uv` for dependency management and installation
+- Package name is `unified-agent-interface` (not `uai`)

 ## 3. README.md
 - Clearly state project purpose, scope, and usage